At The Mulberry Bush Organisation, we are committed to protecting and respecting your privacy.

 Third Party Product Providers with whom we work in association: When you are using our secure online donation pages, your donation is processed by a third party payment processor, who specialises in the secure online capture and processing of credit/debit card transactions.
 If you have any questions regarding secure transactions, please contact us.

 You have a choice about whether or not you wish to receive information from us.
-If you do not want to receive direct marketing communications from us about The TCJ and our services, then you can select your choices by ticking the relevant boxes situated on the form on which we collect your information.
+If you do not want to receive direct marketing communications from us about our services, then you can select your choices by ticking the relevant boxes situated on the form on which we collect your information.

 We will not contact you for marketing purposes by email or phone unless you have given your prior consent.
 You can change your marketing preferences at any time or unsubscribe from any marketing email by selecting the ‘Unsubscribe’ link at the bottom of each email.